ystein/syne-tune/docs/source/tutorials/demo_offsite/real_benchmarks_sagemaker.rst

 SageMaker backend, these results show that automated tuning is not solved by running more parallel hardware, if decisions are not done in an intelligent way.

+Let us now have a look at the *SageMaker Console* (where the warm pooling feature can also be observed).